 Identifies tags firing on multiple broad triggers (All Pages + Form Submission) without blocking triggers, which can double-count events.

-Flags Custom HTML tags that make tracking API calls or inject external scripts — common sources of data leaks and consent violations.
+Flags Custom HTML tags that make tracking calls or inject external scripts as governance and consent-review risks.

 Catches zero-parameter event tags, hardcoded measurement IDs, and generic tag names that make debugging impossible.